imEnjayy/imEnjayy.github.io-wheel/README.md

     </div>

     <script>
-        // Wheel prize data with percentages (all prizes added up should be 100% total per wheel) const viewerWheelPrizes = [
+        // Prize data with percentages for each wheel const viewerWheelPrizes = [
             { prize: 0, percentage: 15 },
             { prize: 2, percentage: 14 },